Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m5/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m5/006.png)

  ## 3
-The DHCP service on the Server_1 to assign IPs for the Client_1 and Client_2 is set up as shown below
+The DHCP service on the Server_1 which assigns IPs to the Client_1 and Client_2 is set up as shown below

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m5/007.png)